iCliniq Logo

 While healthcare professionals prescribe phototherapy for many people, it is not recommended for people who have:

-• Medical problems that make them more susceptible to developing skin cancers, like Gorlin syndrome (nevoid basal cell carcinoma syndrome) or xeroderma pigmentosum (extreme sensitivity to ultraviolet (UV) rays).
+• Medical problems that make them more susceptible to developing skin cancers, like Gorlin syndrome (an uncommon genetic condition that raises the risk of skin cancer and other cancers) or xeroderma pigmentosum (extreme sensitivity to UV rays).

-• Melanoma or any other type of skin cancer.
+• Melanoma (a kind of skin cancer that has the potential to spread to other body parts) or any other type of skin cancer.

-• Medical conditions that make them sensitive to UV light, such as lupus (an autoimmune condition) or porphyria (a condition of the skin and nervous system).
+• Medical conditions that make them sensitive to UV light include lupus (an autoimmune condition) and porphyria (a condition affecting the skin and nervous system).

-• Medications such as antibiotics, antifungals, and diuretics (water pills) make them more sensitive to UV light.
+• Medications such as antibiotics, antifungals, and diuretics make them more sensitive to UV light.

 Conclusion

-Phototherapy is one of the most effective psoriasis treatments that involves exposing the skin to ultraviolet light regularly and under medical supervision.
-Besides reducing the pain and itchiness of the condition, it can help people manage their condition and improve their quality of life.
-However, to safely treat phototherapy, it is best to speak to a healthcare professional about a suitable treatment option.
+Phototherapy is one of the most effective treatments for psoriasis, which involves exposing the skin to ultraviolet light under medical supervision on a regular basis.
+Besides reducing the pain and itchiness associated with the condition, it can help people manage their condition and improve their overall quality of life.
+However, to safely treat psoriasis, it is best to speak to a skincare specialist about a suitable treatment option before proceeding with the treatment.

 Source Article IclonSourcesSource Article Arrow